-I've been looking at the roots of my happiness, my habits, my relationships and my emotions.
-You know what I realized?
+I’ve been looking at the roots of my happiness, my habits, my relationships, and my emotions.
+Do you know what I realized?
 One thing binds all of these together.

 *The stories we tell ourselves.*